How to Tell Time in Korean: The Quick Guide That Will Save You Hours

 Remember that 시간 also means “time” itself, so a number before it makes the difference in meaning.

-How to Describe Minutes in Korean
+How to Say the Minute in Korean

-Now on to the little hand: let’s talk minutes!
+Now onto the little hand: let’s talk minutes!

-Use Sino-Korean numbers
+Use Sino-Korean numbers for the minute

 Once you’ve got down the hour, it’s time to let go of native Korean numbers and switch over to Sino-Korean ones for the minutes.